NikolaiT/incolumitas/content/Security/on-the-architecture-of-bot-detection-systems.md

   'X-Requested-With', 'From',
   'X-Real-Ip', 'Via', 'True-Client-Ip', 'Proxy_Connection'];
 ```
+3. Does the HTTP Referer look suspicious?
+4. Is the HTTP version not from a modern browser but from a non-browser library such as `curl` or Python `requests`?

+If all checks pass until this point, the web server is going to serve the contents of the `index.html` document.

-Usually, the browser first fetches the `index.html` document, then the browser parses the page and loads images, CSS and JavaScript files and the executed JavaScript in turn dynamically fetches more content.
+After the `index.html` document has been downloaded, the browser parses the page and loads linked images, CSS and JavaScript files.

+The executed JavaScript in turn dynamically fetches more content which results in more HTTP requests, WebSocket streams and other forms of networking requests.